a-paulson/BounceBack/README.md

 ### Phase 2: Basic Chat Implementation (2 days)

 **Objective:** Messages can be created, and viewed on the main screen.
 These messages persist between users and sessions and are displayed the same way to all users.
 Messages are updated dynamically for all users.
+Also create channels to have a conversation to hold these messages.

-- [ ] create `Message` model
+- [x] create `Message` model
+- [x] create `Channel` and `Channel Users` model
-- [ ] CRUD API for messages (`Messages`)
+- [ ] CRUD API for channels
+- [ ] jBuilder views for messages
-- [ ] jBuilder views for messsages
+- [ ] jBuilder views for channels
-- [ ] Implement Flux loop for messages
+- [ ] Implement Flux loop for messages and channels
 - [ ] Create a React messageIndex with messageIndexItems to display messages
 - [ ] Create a React messageForm to create new messages
 - [ ] setup websockets for real time updates